-This kitchen wall art uses canvas panels, citrus-coloured paint and dyed rice, couscous and salt!
+This kitchen wall art uses canvas panels, citrus-colored paint and dyed rice, couscous and salt!
 It really brightens up the room!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!